cecois/cbbutil/updaters/WOODIES.md

 * 370,1:07:30,shot off a balcony
 * 375,24:27,How the fuck are you gonna get a motorcycle all the way to Europe, man?
 * 378,8:40,i waste so much of my day looking at zeros
-* 384,1:06:30,why would i be wearing two crowns on the top of my head hey-o
+* 384,57:50(pw),why would i be wearing two crowns on the top of my head hey-o
 * 384,10:28,well i just asked a question but ok
 * 384,27:50,forget it i don't care
 * 384,47:20,do you not have hemmheroids?!
 * 384,59:00,may i ask where you ejaculate?
 * 384,59:06,may i ask where you ejaculate?
 * 384,59:30,i think the second thing was probably doggie style
+* 390,36:22(pw),scott man i'm telling a regular story
 * 390,1:14:57,maybe you can suck a fuck
 * 394,53:03,im a sugar daddy
 * 221,1:23:30,cuz you got a bad back for a brain